Skaterdater: Production

 The skateboarders were members of the neighborhood Imperial Skateboard Club from Torrance, California.
 Their names are Gary Hill, Gregg Carroll, Mike Mel, Bill McKaig, Gary Jennings, Bruce McKaig and Rick Anderson.
 Melissa Mallory played the girl of the interest of one of the boy skaters.
 Most of the action shots were taken in Torrance, Redondo Beach, and Palos Verdes Estates.
 The final shot was Averill Park in San Pedro.

 Reception and legacy

 It was the first film on skateboarding.
 It was distributed theatrically, both domestically and internationally, by United Artists.
 It was reviewed extensively by media outlets including Time magazine.
 It was the winner of the Palme d'Or for Best Short Film at the 1966 Cannes Film Festival.
 It was also nominated for an Academy Award in the Best Short Subject category.
-First prizes in international film festivals included Moscow and Venice.

 Skaterdater has had lasting cultural relevance in the film industry.
 It has been the subject of scholarly articles on cinematography, and entrepreneur Steve Mariotti included it in a 2017 list of "15 films every entrepreneur must see".

 The Academy Film Archive preserved Skaterdater in 2010.

 The short was also spoofed by RiffTrax on August 15, 2025.